improvewifi/haminaAP/README.md

 ![alt text](https://github.com/improvewifi/haminaAP/blob/main/readme_images/map_with_ap_distances.png) <br />
 ![alt text](https://github.com/improvewifi/haminaAP/blob/main/readme_images/ap_name_with_distance.png) <br />

 Optionally, it can create a CSV file with this information, which has been helpful to installers and other staff to make sure all APs are installed and in the correct locations.
+While you can download an archive of the code in either a text or json file.

 ## How to use:
 Setting your zero point (Where AP distances will be measured from.)